AdamJSc/prediction-league/README.md

 ### Entry Prediction

+### Standings

 ### Scored Entry Prediction

+### Token

 ## Other Domain Knowledge

+### Ingesting real-world standings

 ### Realm

 This is effectively an arbitrary flag that represents a distinct instance of the "game".

-Each entry pertains to a particular Realm which effectively acts as a sub-grouping of Entries.
+Each Entry pertains to a particular Realm which effectively acts as a sub-grouping of Entries.
 So two Entries that have different Realm values belong to different "games" and are therefore not competing against each other.

 By default, and as a "quick-win", the Realm is determined by the domain/host name via which an Entry is created.